kuntiniong/HK-Insta-Identifier/README.md

 ![alt text](confusion_matrix.png)

 After tuning the hyperparameters and conducting validations, it was found that both **Logistic Regression (LR)** and **Support Vector Machines (SVM)** yielded the best testing results with **0.742**.
-On the other hand, Random Forest (RF) with 0.691  showed the worst performance due to potential underfitting or overfitting.
+On the other hand, Random Forest (RF) with 0.691  showed the worst performance due to potential underfitting.

-In the end, **SVM** was chosen over LR for actual deployment due to its **scalability**.
-Although they show similar performance, as the dataset grows larger, LR may face challenges in capturing non-linear relationships of the syllables effectively.

-On the other hand, SVM is capable of handling non-linear relationships and can scale well to accommodate larger datasets with well-tuned hyperparameters and the kernel trick.
-However, if simplicity and computational cost are the main concerns, LR might be a more suitable choice to work with a small dataset.

 > *please consider checking out **hk_ig_clf.ipynb** for full details.
 Thank You!!*